acepleiades/OARE-for-OStim-NG/README.md

 # Installation and more info

-Nexus page
+## Nexus page

 https://www.nexusmods.com/skyrimspecialedition/mods/61167/

-Join the OStim Discord to see new developments...
+## Discord

-discord.gg/RECvhVaRcU
+Join the OStim Discord to see new developments: discord.gg/RECvhVaRcU